 Part One – Cusco & The Sacred Valley:

 Cusco is the gateway to Machu Picchu; most visitors to Peru will end up in Cusco at some point during their trip.
 It is a worthwhile stopover, there are so many things to do here while you get used to being 3000-meters above sea level.
 We enjoyed the city itself, finding many great things to occupy our time.
 It’s a good place to learn about the history of the Inca, including a visit to the Sacred Valley and Saskaywaman, the former capital of the Inca Empire.

 Day one of the Salkantay Trek begins at 4am in Cusco, with a hike from the hotel to the bus.
 A few hours later, we were in the mountains, near the base of two spectacular mountains; Humantay and Salkantay. and surrounded by nature.
 It’s a short hike to Humantay Lagoon, a 3-hour round trip, and are rewarded by one of the most spectacular views of all time.
 Day 2 we hiked for 3 hours up a long winding path, eventually arriving at our first destination; The Summit of Salkantay at 4600-meters.

-Part Two – Salkantay Summit to Machu Pichu
+Part Three – Salkantay Summit to Machu Pichu

 We pick up at the top of Salkantay Pass – at stunning 4600-meters – and leave this spectacular view behind.
 Day 2 of the Salkantay Trek is a grueling 9 hours, and we made it to the summit, but still had over 7 hours until we would arrive in camp.
 From the top of the mountain, we would work our way through valleys and jungles for 2 days.
 On day 4 we walk along the train tracks beneath Machu Picchu, arriving in Aguas Calientes; the Gateway to Machu Picchu!